thoughtram/blog/gatsby/content/blog/lifetimes-in-rust/index.md

 ## Structs with references

 When it comes to actual type definitions, like the ones we've started out with in this article, as soon as it contains references, we have to write out their lifetimes.
-The code bwlow won't compile.
+The code below won't compile.

 ```rust
 struct Config {